 James Doing’s international career in opera was launched after apprenticeships with Lake George Opera (1983), The Santa Fe Opera (1984), and as a resident artist with The Netherlands Opera Studio in Amsterdam (1984-1986).
-Mr. Doing has sung over 75 operatic roles in Paris, Nice, London, Amsterdam, Brussels, Antwerp, Turin, Stuttgart, Doha (Qatar), New York, Chicago, St. Louis, Santa Fe, Cleveland, Cooperstown (Glimmerglass), Milwaukee, Madison and elsewhere.
-His operatic roles range from Telemaco in Monteverdi’s Il Ritorno d’Ulisse (Netherlands Opera and Brooklyn Academy of Music) to his critically acclaimed portrayal of Roderick Usher in Philip Glass’ The Fall of the House of Usher in the Stuttgarter Hofkonzerte, Gorlaeus in the world premiere and subsequent release on Nonesuch of Louis Andriessen’s De Materie, and his return in 1987 to Santa Fe for the title role in Shostakovitch’s The Nose.
-As a Mozart specialist his roles include Tamino, Belmonte, Don Ottavio, Ferrando, Oebalus, Marzio, Bastien and the comedic Pedrillo, Basilio, Curzio and Vogelsang.
+Mr. Doing sang over 75 operatic roles in Paris, Nice, London, Amsterdam, Brussels, Antwerp, Turin, Stuttgart, Doha (Qatar), New York, Chicago, St. Louis, Santa Fe, Cleveland, Cooperstown (Glimmerglass), Milwaukee, Madison and elsewhere.
+His operatic roles ranged from Telemaco in Monteverdi’s Il Ritorno d’Ulisse (Netherlands Opera and Brooklyn Academy of Music) to his critically acclaimed portrayal of Roderick Usher in Philip Glass’ The Fall of the House of Usher in the Stuttgarter Hofkonzerte, Gorlaeus in the world premiere and subsequent release on Nonesuch of Louis Andriessen’s De Materie, and his return in 1987 to Santa Fe for the title role in Shostakovitch’s The Nose.
+As a Mozart specialist his roles included Tamino, Belmonte, Don Ottavio, Ferrando, Oebalus, Marzio, Bastien, and the comedic Pedrillo, Basilio, Curzio, and Vogelsang.

 Mr. Doing’s concert career (>80 orchestral parts) was launched after winning the Erna Spoorenberg International Oratorio Vocalists Competition in Holland in 1991.
-As an internationally renowned interpreter of J. S. Bach, James Doing has sung 175 performances of Matthäus and Johannes Passion and Weihnachtsoratorium in Europe, Japan, and North America, including many performances in Amsterdam’s famed Concertgebouw, and Stateside with The Bach Choir of Bethlehem, Peoria and Kalamazoo Bach Festivals, Milwaukee’s Bel Canto Chorus, Choral Society of Durham and the Universities of Illinois, Iowa, Wisconsin and Green Bay.
+As an internationally renowned interpreter of J. S. Bach, James Doing sang 175 performances of Matthäus and Johannes Passion and Weihnachtsoratorium in Europe, Japan, and North America, including many performances in Amsterdam’s famed Concertgebouw, and Stateside with The Bach Choir of Bethlehem, Peoria and Kalamazoo Bach Festivals, Milwaukee’s Bel Canto Chorus, Choral Society of Durham, Madison Bach Musicians, and the Universities of Illinois, Iowa, Wisconsin, and Green Bay.
 He performed Bach’s Magnificat and Oster-Oratorium with Chicago’s Music of the Baroque and, in March 2006, his solo tenor performance in the Dutch language Matthew Passion (Mattheuspassie) was released by Universal Music/Deutsche Grammophon.
-He has performed Messiah around the world including Amsterdam’s Concertgebouw and in Tokyo and Osaka, and is the tenor soloist on the world premiere recording of Beethoven’s Kantate auf die Erhebung Leopolds II zur Kaiserswurde with the Krakow Symphony Orchestra.
-Performances in 2014-15 include Messiah in Edmond, OK and Madison, WI, Bach’s Passions in Holland and Milwaukee and the U.S. Premiere of Cecilia McDowall’s Seventy degrees below zero.
-March 2015’s Matthew Passion Evangelist with Milwaukee’s Bel Canto received the following review from Urban Milwaukee: “[James Doing] gave a clear, dramatic, and pleasingly articulate voice to the exceptionally demanding recitatives that narrate the story.
+He has performed Messiah around the world, including Amsterdam’s Concertgebouw and in Tokyo and Osaka, and is the tenor soloist on the world premiere recording of Beethoven’s Kantate auf die Erhebung Leopolds II zur Kaiserswurde with the Krakow Symphony Orchestra.
+In 2015 James Doing performed the U.S. premiere of Cecilia McDowall’s Seventy degrees below zero, and his March, 2015 Matthew Passion Evangelist with Milwaukee’s Bel Canto received the following review from Urban Milwaukee: “[James Doing] gave a clear, dramatic, and pleasingly articulate voice to the exceptionally demanding recitatives that narrate the story.
 High entrances flew out with ease, and the constant call for pitch accuracy was well met.”

 James Doing’s mastery of the German language led to recording contracts in the early 1990’s with Evangeliums Rundfunk with whom he recorded a solo Gospel album, three albums of German hymns and the role of Der Andere (Jesus) in the musical Adam und Co. which subsequently went on tour throughout Western and the former Eastern Germany.
 This affinity for the German language also led to his engagement at Theaterhaus Stuttgart in 1997 singing four critically acclaimed performances of Schubert’s epic song cycle Winterreise (in the orchestration by Hans Zender), to sold out audiences.

-Conductors with whom James Doing has worked as a soloist include Christian Badea, Michel Corboz, John Crosby, Dennis Russell Davies, John DeMain, Jane Glover, Hartmut Haenchen, René Jacobs, Graeme Jenkins, Bernhard Kontarsky, Ton Koopman, Henry Lewis, Stephen Lord, George Manahan, Ingo Metzmacher, Kenneth Montgomery, Arnold Østman, David Parry, Jean-Paul Pénin, Louis Salemno, Vassily Sinaisky, Hans Vonk and Edo de Waart.
-Among the many stage directors James Doing has worked as a soloist include Christopher and David Alden, Colin Graham, Alfred Kirchner, Harry Kupfer, Elisha Moshinsky, Herbert Neugebauer, Vittorio Patané, David Pountney and Robert Wilson.
+Conductors with whom James Doing has worked as a soloist include Christian Badea, Michel Corboz, John Crosby, Dennis Russell Davies, John DeMain, Jane Glover, Hartmut Haenchen, René Jacobs, Graeme Jenkins, Bernhard Kontarsky, Ton Koopman, Henry Lewis, Stephen Lord, George Manahan, Ingo Metzmacher, Kenneth Montgomery, Arnold Østman, David Parry, Jean-Paul Pénin, Louis Salemno, Vassily Sinaisky, Hans Vonk, and Edo de Waart.
+James Doing has worked with many stage directors as a soloist, including Christopher and David Alden, Colin Graham, Alfred Kirchner, Harry Kupfer, Elisha Moshinsky, Herbert Neugebauer, Vittorio Patané, David Pountney, and Robert Wilson.